 - 1. If the TAB appears in columns 1 through 5, the next character on the source line is considered to be in column 7. - 2.
-A TAB appearing in columns 7 through 72 is considered to be a blank.
+A TAB appearing in columns 6 through 72 is considered to be a blank, even if it appears in a string or Hollerith literal.